atjn/easy-web-app-builder/docs/config.md

   //if a cache should be used to speed up consecutive runs
   useCache: Boolean: true

+  //if EWAB should ignore runtime errors
+  ignoreErrors: Boolean: false

   //path to the input folder
   inputPath: String